๐Ÿ•ต๏ธCrime and Human Development

 Why This Matters

-Juvenile delinquency isn't random—it emerges from a complex web of risk factors, protective factors, and developmental pathways that you'll encounter throughout Crime Human Development.
-When exams ask about youth offending, they're really testing whether you understand how biological development, social learning, strain, and environmental context interact to shape behavior during adolescence.
+Juvenile delinquency isn't random.
+It emerges from a complex web of risk factors, protective factors, and developmental pathways that run through the entire Crime and Human Development course.
+When exams ask about youth offending, they're testing whether you understand how biological development, social learning, strain, and environmental context interact to shape behavior during adolescence.
 These factors connect directly to major criminological theories: social bond theory, differential association, general strain theory, and life-course perspectives.

-Here's the key insight: no single factor causes delinquency.
+The central point is this: no single factor causes delinquency.
 You're being tested on how these factors accumulate, interact, and compound over time.
-A question about peer influence isn't just asking you to define it—it's asking whether you understand why adolescents are uniquely vulnerable to peer effects and how that connects to developmental neuroscience.
-Don't just memorize these fifteen factors—know what mechanism each one illustrates and how they cluster together in real-world cases.
+A question about peer influence isn't just asking you to define it.
+It's asking whether you understand why adolescents are uniquely vulnerable to peer effects and how that connects to developmental neuroscience.
+Don't just memorize these fifteen factors.
+Know what mechanism each one illustrates and how they cluster together in real-world cases.

 Family and Attachment Factors

-The family serves as the primary site of socialization and attachment formation.
-Social bond theory suggests that weak bonds to conventional institutions—starting with family—increase delinquency risk.
+The family is the primary site of socialization and attachment formation.
+Social bond theory holds that weak bonds to conventional institutions, starting with family, increase delinquency risk.
 These factors reflect failures in attachment, supervision, and modeling.

 Family Dysfunction